arangodb/docs/3.10/arangographml-getting-started.md

  'target_field': 'label_field'}
 ```

-**Prediction**
+## Prediction

-After selecting a model, it is time to persist the results to a colleciton using the `predict` function.
+After selecting a model, it is time to persist the results to a collection
+using the `predict` function.

 ```
 prediction_spec = {
               "project_name": project.name,